 |Microsoft Defender for Identity||Defend against advanced threats, compromised identities, and malicious insiders using correlated Active Directory signals|

 |Microsoft Defender for Cloud Apps||Identify and combat cyberthreats across your Microsoft and third-party cloud services|

 Deployed services and functionality

-Microsoft 365 Defender provides better visibility, correlation, and remediation as you deploy more supported services.
+Microsoft Defender XDR provides better visibility, correlation, and remediation as you deploy more supported services.

 Benefits of full deployment

-To get the complete benefits of Microsoft 365 Defender, we recommend deploying all supported services.
+To get the complete benefits of Microsoft Defender XDR, we recommend deploying all supported services.
 Here are some of the key benefits of full deployment:

 - Incidents are identified and correlated based on alerts and event signals from all available sensors and service-specific analysis capabilities